michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 The **Group Sort Order** field is another regular expression string, this time used to define the order the groups are presented in (reading like a book from top left, wrapping to the bottom right).
 Matched group names are presented in order, followed by any remaining non-matched group names in the default (alphabetical) order.
 Left blank with our sample data, the groups will be arranged in alphabetical order - that is, East->North->West.
 Setting this field to the regular expression 'West|North|East' overrides the alphabetical ordering, resulting in a more map-meaningful displays with the West group on the left and the East group on the right *(apologies to users in the Southern Hemisphere who might have a different perspective...)*
 ![image](https://user-images.githubusercontent.com/3724718/51764732-841ca400-209b-11e9-8a0f-3527750d97fe.png)
-Notice how Multistat intelligently adjusts the height and width of the sub-charts to keep all bars the same width while
+Notice how Multistat intelligently adjusts the height and width of the sub-charts to keep all bars the same width, regardless of the number of bars in each group.
+When more than one row of sub-charts is generated, Multistat inserts blank/dummy rows in groups needed to keep the groups aligned properly.

 **Show Group Labels** controls whether or not each group is topped with it's name, along with the **Font Size** and **Color** settings